ilyakazachkov/ilyakazachkov.github.io/_pages/gbs.md

  We establish the decidability of the isomorphism problem for a broad class of generalized Baumslag–Solitar (GBS) groups—specifically, those with a single quasi-conjugacy class and a full-support gap.
 To achieve this, we introduce a family of invariants that fully characterize the isomorphism classes within this family.
 </details>

-<a href="http://ilyakazachkov.github.io/files/GBS3.pdf" target="_blank">On the isomorphism problem for generalized Baumslag-Solitar groups: angles and flexible configurations</a>
+<a href="http://ilyakazachkov.github.io/files/GBS3.pdf" target="_blank">On the isomorphism problem for generalized Baumslag-Solitar groups: angles</a>
 <details>
 <summary>Abstract</summary>
  We introduce a new isomorphism invariant for generalized Baumslag-Solitar groups (GBS), the limit angle.
 This invariant has a geometric interpretation that displays a novel and unique dynamic, and it is completely different from any previously known isomorphism invariant.
 We apply this invariant to classify GBSs with one vertex and two edges.